Beating of Chrissy Lee Polis

 2011 hate crime in Maryland, U.S.

 Chrissy Lee Polis is a transgender woman who was beaten in an anti-transgender motivated hate crime on April 18, 2011, at a McDonald's in Rosedale, Maryland, just northeast of the city limits of Baltimore.
 A video of the beating was posted online and went viral.
-The attack had been conducted by two teenaged females, aged 14 and 19.
+The attack had been conducted by two teenage females, aged 14 and 19.
 They were both prosecuted.
 The case heightened awareness of violence against transgender people in Maryland and protests were conducted.

 A state law that had protections for transgender people failed to pass shortly before the attack.
 Gov. Martin O'Malley said he intended to work with the legislature on a bill to provide more protections for transgender people.
 In addition, Howard County passed a county law protecting transgender people within its boundaries.

 The incident

 Shortly before 8 p.m. on April 18, 2011, two teenagers beat a transgender woman at a McDonald's in Rosedale, an unincorporated community in Baltimore County, Maryland, in Greater Baltimore.
 The McDonald's, located at the 6300 block of Kenwood Avenue, was in proximity to the Golden Ring Mall.

 The victim, Chrissy Lee Polis, was 22 at the time of the attack.
 Polis, then a resident of Baltimore, said that she was going to use a restroom, when a female individual spat in her face.
 Then she and another female person started attacking Polis.
 One of the attackers was 14 years old.
 A McDonald's employee, Vernon Hackett, filmed the beating and the attempts of another employee and a customer to intervene in the attack.
 Other McDonald's employees in the video are heard to be laughing.
 Hackett was fired on April 23, after making transphobic remarks about Polis on Facebook.

 The beating lasted for several minutes.
 Weijia Jiang of CBS Baltimore said, "Then after a powerful blow to the head, the victim appears to have a violent seizure, and as she bleeds from the mouth, spectators warn the attackers to flee before cops arrive."
 Polis said that she had been intoxicated during the attack, and that she had a seizure.
 She received cuts to the face and mouth.
 Polis stated that she believed that being transgender was to blame for the assault.